-He was thrown 15 metres by the explosion’s shockwave, and crashed into the courtroom wall, where he crumpled to the ground.
-His leg was broken, but he managed to pull himself off the street, and crawl into a café adjacent.
+He was thrown 15 metres by the shockwave, and crashed into the courtroom wall, where he crumpled to the ground.
+His leg was broken, but he managed to pull himself off the street, and crawl into an adjacent café.

-The explosion was so powerful, it shattered windows in buildings blocks away, and was heard all over the city.
+The scene on Russell Street was like something from a warzone.
+The explosion was so powerful it shattered windows in buildings blocks away, and was heard all over the city.

 Barrie Pullen was a Channel 10 cameraman, working in the station’s office on nearby MacKenzie Street.